PCThakarar/SOLID/README.md

    significant amount of extra mechanisms.
 -  Violation examples
 - Square Rectangle problem
-- Consider that after 2 different modes of education (Online/ offilne) were introduced, a new requirement came for Offline students to check the availability of the course in a certain area based on student's state.
+- Consider that after 2 different modes of education (Online/ offline) were introduced, a new requirement came for Offline students to check the availability of the course in a certain area based on student's state.
 While solving LSP, we separated Online into a separate class than the normal Course class.
-Now, as the requirement was primarily for the Offline students, as a first instinct, we would add this method in the course clas and won't touch the Online class.
+Now, as the requirement was primarily for the Offline students, as a first instinct, we would add this method in the course class and won't touch the Online class.
 However, OnlineCourse class inherits from Course class which has this new method to check the availability of the course based on Student's state and since we have not implemented that method in the child class: Online Course, it will take the implementation from it's base/ parent class which is Course which will in turn provide an incorrect result when invoked with an object of OnlineCourse class.
 Hence, this violates LSP.

  ## ISP - Interface segregation Principle
  - ISP is a language issue (occurs in statically typed languages like Java, .NET, etc.)
  - ISP says that you should not depend on things that you don't need.
- - ISP violation can cause unnecessary rcompilation and redeployment.
+ - ISP violation can cause unnecessary recompilation and redeployment.
  - Interfaces should only contain those methods that are most likely to be used together or for same context.
- - The lesson here is that depending on something that carries baggage that you dont need can cause you troubles that you didn't expect.
+ - The lesson here is that depending on something that carries baggage that you don't need can cause you troubles that you didn't expect.
  - Violation Example: Consider a database repository interface for Students.
 All the operations pertaining to student and their corresponding course are clubbed together in a single interface.
 Now let's say a new course has been introduced in the curriculum and is required to be added by the school/ university teachers.
 At this point of time, the only requirement is to add a new Course and no Student dependency is intended.
 However, since we have a common interface for Student and Course, the teachers have to depend on the entire interface which also contains methods for CRUD operations of Students along with CRUD